Snow Art Home

 Royal Town Planning Institute - Planning Summer School 2008

 Alastair Snow presented an illustrated paper entitled Public Art Policy and Projects at the Elected Members Planning Summer School held at the University of St Andrews 29 August to 2 September.
 Summer School meets at a UK university each September and is a training and networking event for councillors involved in the planning process.
-It is anticipated that up to 250 elected members will attend from England, Northern Ireland, Scotland and Wales with representatives from county, district, community and parish councils. www.planningsummerschool.org
+250 elected members attended from England, Northern Ireland, Scotland and Wales with representatives from county, district, community and parish councils. www.planningsummerschool.org

 Art and Islands Conference, Guernsey